 Only for a short distance, we have to share the road directly with the American SUVs.
-And yet, we feel safe on the bike in Miami Beach because local drivers, bicyclists, and scooters, but also inline skaters are part of the daily street life.
-The first stop is the South Pointe Park Pier, an observation deck at the southernmost tip of Miami Beach.
-Whoa, the view of the Atlantic Ocean, the long, white sandy beach on one side,klm and Biscayne Bay, including the Miami skyline on the other side of the bay, is simply breathtaking.
-Arm in arm, we were able to observe considerable schools of fish below us in the crystal clear waters of the Atlantic Ocean.
-Though, we had to be careful not to burn our butts while resting briefly on one of the benches, which had become super hot from the sun’s rays.
+And yet, we feel pretty safe on the bike in Miami Beach compared to other American cities.
+It helps that local drivers, bicyclists, scooters, but also inline skaters are part of the daily street life here.
+Our first stop is the South Pointe Park Pier, an observation deck at the southernmost tip of Miami Beach.
+The view of the Atlantic Ocean, the white sandy beach on one side, and Biscayne Bay, including the Miami skyline on the other, is simply breathtaking.
+Below us we observe considerable schools of fish in the crystal clear water.
+The water looks so refreshing, expecially with this heat!
+Be careful not to burn your butt while resting briefly on one of the pier’s benches!

 Cooling off at the Gay Beach in South Beach

-But for the moment, we don’t really care.
-We finally want to dive into the turquoise, crystal clear, 27 °C warm water.
+We dive into the turquoise, crystal clear, 27 °C warm water.
 Overjoyed and a little incredulous, we lie in each other’s arms while floating in the water.
-Can this perfect moment really be real?
-While the palm trees sway in the wind and the blue sky offers the best contrast to the white-colored art deco buildings in the background, any thoughts of stress drop from our minds.
+Is this perfect moment real?
+The palm trees sway in the wind and the blue sky offers the best contrast to the white-colored art deco buildings in the background.
+All thoughts of stress drop from our minds.
 Just floating in the salty water, that’s the motto for the next few hours.
-Well, of course, every now and then we let our eyes wander over the interestingly mixed crowd on the beach.
+Well, every now and then we let our eyes wander over the interestingly mixed crowd on the beach and in the water.

 Time Travel in the Art Deco Cultural District in Miami Beach

 A few hours of sun later, it’s time to stretch our legs a bit.
-Holding hands, we stroll down Miami Beach’s famous Ocean Drive in swim trunks and T-shirts, encountering a few gay and/or queer couples who do the same and happily smiling back at us.
-The sun is still high above us in the bright blue sky and twinkles through the well-kept palm trees of the beach promenade.
-Again and again, inline skaters in skimpy neon-colored outfits whiz past us – and, of course, through our photo shoots.
-Our plan was to capture some of the most beautiful buildings such as boutique hotels and some of the small and large restaurants that line the pedestrian zone here in the Art Deco Cultural District in all their colorful splendor.
+Holding hands, we stroll down Miami Beach’s famous Ocean Drive.
+We encounter a few other gay and/or queer couples who do the same and happily smile back at us.
+Again and again, inline skaters in skimpy neon-colored outfits whiz past us.
+We capture some of the most beautiful buildings on camera.
+All this colorful splendor of boutique hotels and restaurants that line the pedestrian zone at Miami South Beach creates the Art Deco Cultural District.

 Nightlife adventure in Miami

 Back at the hotel, we prepare for the evening.
-Taking a shower, applying after sun lotion to each other and off we go.
+Taking a shower, applying after-sun lotion to each other and off we go.
 We had an appointment for dinner with our friend Dan at the vegan restaurant PLANTA.
-The Colombian native has lived in Miami for many, many years and, in addition to his work as LGBTQ+ marketing director for Miami, also actively campaigns for the interests of the queer community on a voluntary basis.
-This is how we learned about the Orgullo Festival, Miami’s Hispanic and Indigenous Pride Festival, which has been held annually since 2011, and whose closing event, just a couple of days from now, we should not miss.
-Noted to our agenda.
+The Colombian native has lived in Miami for many, many years.
+In addition to his work as LGBTQ+ marketing director for Miami, he also actively campaigns for the interests of the queer community on a voluntary basis.
+This is how we learned about the Orgullo Festival, Miami’s Hispanic and Indigenous Pride Festival.
+The Orgullo Festival is being held annually since 2011, and according to Dan, we should not miss its closing event.
+Noted to our agenda!

-But the evening is still young, and so we set off together to visit another queer institution in Miami Beach, Nathan’s Bar.
-A surprise awaits us there: the gay couple Chris und Gus, loyal readers of our blog for many years, knew about our evening plans from Instagram and surprised us by coming to the gay bar as well.
-The two men are originally from Cuba and decided many years ago to emigrate to Miami and from here to travel the world – which was impossible for them back in Cuba.
-With every drink, the atmosphere at Nathan’s got better and better, the music louder and louder, and more and more queer dance fans started singing on the dance floor and swinging their hips to South American sounds.
-And then it’s time for us to mingle with the rainbow-colored crowd.
+For now, the evening is still young.
+Together we set off to visit another queer institution in Miami Beach called Nathan’s Bar.
+There we met up with gay couple Chris und Gus, who are loyal readers of our blog.
+The two men are originally from Cuba and decided many years ago to emigrate to Miami.
+From here they travel the world – which was impossible for them back in Cuba.
+With every drink, the atmosphere at Nathan’s got better and the music louder.
+More and more queer dance fans started to swing their hips to the South American beats.
+Thanks for the great evening, guys!

 Art, Culture, Pride & The Birdcage

-Lazy beach days follow at the Gay Beach in the city and, of course, at Haulover Nude Beach, the only, official gay nude beach in the very north of Miami Beach.
-On the cloudier days, we mix some culture into our itinerary with a visit to the Pérez Museum of Art, PAMM in short, for modern and contemporary art by international artists.
-One afternoon, we visited the particularly artfully landscaped gardens of Villa Vizcaya.
-Definitely a tip for a day on mainland Miami.
+Lazy beach days follow at South Beach’s Gay Beach and, of course, at Haulover Nude Beach.
+This beach in the very north of Miami Beach is the only official gay nude beach.
+On the cloudier days, we mix some culture into our itinerary with a visit to the Pérez Museum of Art.
+PAMM, in short, showcases modern and contemporary art by international artists.
+We also visited the particularly artfully landscaped gardens of Villa Vizcaya.
+Definitely a tip for a day on mainland Miami!

-For us adventurers, of course, a trip on a swamp boat into the Everglades with Tigertail’s Airboat Tours was one of the absolute highlights of our Florida sun vacation.
-During the trip, we learned a lot about the fragile nature of the Everglades National Park.
-We even encountered a few aligators, rare birds and insects.
-Back in Miami, there is of course much more to experience, such as the ever-changing graffiti landscape in the Wynwood district.
-But we’ll have to put that off until our next visit because one thing is for sure: we definitely want to come back and discover more of Florida.
+Back in Miami, there is so much more to experience, such as the ever-changing graffiti landscape in the Wynwood district.
+But we’ll have to put that off until our next visit.
+One thing is for sure: we definitely want to come back and discover more of Miami!

-On our last evening, things got especially queer – and American.
-The Orgullo Festival invited us to an improv concert by Patrick & the Swayzees, followed by a drive-in movie.
-The choice of movie for the evening, how could it be otherwise, fell on The Birdcage, the classic queer Miami movie par excellence.
-We sat in our (rented) convertible with popcorn in our hands and experienced the full, particularly American feeling of cinema under the Florida stars with the extra portion of glitter.
+On our last evening, things got especially queer.
+The Orgullo Festival invited us to an improv concert by Patrick & the Swayzees, followed by a drive-in movie experience!
+The choice of film for the evening, how could it be otherwise, fell on The Birdcage.
+We both never been to a drive-in cinema and with this classic queer Miami movie we had the best time!
+We sat in our (rented) convertible, stuffing our faces with popcorn and experienced for the first time the American feeling of cinema under the stars.
+Of course, with that extra portion of glitter.

 Our first trip to the United States of America brought us via Atlanta to Florida, where we spent some beautiful days in Orlando’s Disney Parks and Universal Studios.
 In the same year, we explored the South Western part of the USA, starting with California from San Francisco.
 Meanwhile, we visited more states in the USA including Illinois, Oregon, Nevada and are planning to back every year at least once.

-We hope we could give you a taste of Florida and Miami with our travel story.
-For us, the week in the sun felt like a wonderful summer adventure that we would very, very much like to repeat as soon as possible.
-Actually, before Miami, we visited Orlando, where we visited Disney World and Universal Studios, including our stay at the Hard Rock Hotel Orlando.
-But there is so much more to discover in Miami, Florida, the USA, and the whole wide, rainbow-colored world.
+We hope we can give you a taste of Florida and Miami with our travel story.
+For us, it was a wonderful summer adventure that we would like to repeat as soon as possible.
+Actually, before Miami, we stayed in Orlando, where we visited Disney World and Universal Studios.
+But there is still so much more to discover in Miami, Florida, the USA, and the whole wide rainbow-colored world.